dogusAkaydin/MLwatch/README.md

-# Glia: An infrastructure for automated ML workflows
+# MLwatch: Keep an eye on your predictions.

 ## What?
-Glia is a data engineering infrastructure to enable continuous service, monitoring and training of machine learning (ML) models.
+MLwatch is a pipeline to enable continuous service and monitoring of machine learning models.

 ## Why?
-Online, responsive ML prediction is crucial for many use cases such as UAV operations, ETA predictions, fraud detection, etc. However, unpredictable shifts in live data is a common concern for many production ML models.
+Online, responsive ML prediction is important in many use cases such as UAV operations, ETA predictions, anomaly detection, etc. However, unpredictable shifts in live data is a common concern for many production ML models.
 The ML model developers may not always have the metrics ready to help them decide when to retrain their models.
 As a result, they retrain the models at frequencies which may be more or less than actually needed.
 In additon, once they decide to retrain, they may not be able to incorporate new training data in their models.
-Glia aims to automate these tasks at scale.
+MLwatch aims to monitor the statistics of the predictions to help ML model developers monitor the response of their model to changes in the incoming data.

 ## Specifications:
 * Online prediction response time: <5 sec.